JonWayne88/osticket-prereqs/README.md

 <img src="https://i.imgur.com/DwQqpH8.png" height="65%" width="65%" alt="install PHP"/>
 </p>
 <br/>
 <p>MySQL 5.5 will require a name and password, root and Password1 respectively when you try to install.
-Make note of the name / password in a text file as you will need it again later on in the installation process.</p>
+Make note of the name / password in a text file as you will need it again later on in the installation process.
+I forgot mine and had to restart the whole process!</p>
 <p align="center">
 <img src="https://i.imgur.com/IIFCRPG.png" height="65%" width="65%" alt="password request"/>
 </p>